 |Contributors: Niall Lucey, John McCarthy, David Ross, Dan O'Sullivan|

-• The level of fitness among a group can vary.
-The distance to walk each day varies from 14 to 22 kms.
-We do not insist that the ENTIRE route needs to be walked.
+- The level of fitness among a group can vary.
+The distance to walk each day varies from 12 to 20 kms.
+We do not imply that the ENTIRE route needs to be walked.
 Each day we will aim to walk at least two thirds of the prescribed route.
-A bus can be hired if we do not complete the walk.
-There may be a nominal extra charge for this.
+We will have a car available each day to convey you to the end of the walk if it becomes too strenuous.

 - Single pods are available and incur a total extra supplement of €20 for the two nights.